Pro-EU protesters march in London, demand new vote on Brexit

 Associated Press

-LONDON (AP) - Thousands of anti-Brexit protesters marched Saturday in London to demand a new referendum on leaving the European Union, as a divided Britain marked the second anniversary of its vote to quit the bloc.
+LONDON (AP) - Tens of thousands of anti-Brexit protesters marched Saturday in London to demand a new referendum on leaving the European Union, as a divided Britain marked the second anniversary of its vote to quit the bloc.

 Leading Brexit supporters, meanwhile, warned the British government not to delay or water down the divorce from the 28-nation bloc.
 Foreign Secretary Boris Johnson said Prime Minister Theresa May must deliver the "full British Brexit" that voters were seeking.